-Initially, when your puppy is eliminating, but not before, use your word phrase, whatever it is.
+Initially, when your puppy is eliminating, but not before, use your cue word or phrase … whatever it is.
 You can say whatever you want: park it, go potty, do your business.
-It really doesn’t matter what phrase you use, just make sure it is one you’re okay using in public.
+It really doesn’t matter what phrase you use, just make sure it’s something you’re comfortable saying in public.

 When your puppy has finished, that’s when you give praise.
 You can even go for a walk around the yard together before going back inside.
-I use rewards for training, but I don’t recommend using a food reward for housetraining.
+I use rewards for training, but I don’t recommend using a food reward for potty training.
 I’ve met way too many super-keen puppies that catch on really quick.
-They put together eliminating = treats and start to eliminate wherever their owner is.
+They figure out eliminating = treats and start to try it out wherever their owner is.
 Inside or out.
 So, just use lots of good praise, acknowledging a job well done!

-Over time, you’ll be able to say your word phrase, jingle the bells and go outside and have your puppy eliminate on cue.
+Over time, you’ll be able to say your word or phrase, jingle the bells and go outside and have your puppy pee or poop on cue.
 But that’s over time, so don’t get overzealous in the beginning.
-It’s a gradual process, a marriage of sorts between your consistency and your puppy’s maturity.
+It’s a gradual process … a marriage of sorts between your consistency and your puppy’s maturity.